ApplauseAQI/AH-Android-Int/README.md

 This repository contains a working example of uTest Apphance in a very simple Android app.
 To build this project you have a few choices:

-1. Build by Ant
+1. Build by Maven
-2. Build my Maven
+2. Build my Gradle
 3. Build manually within your IDE

 Whichever method you choose, there are some preparation steps: